This post may contain affiliate links which means we might earn a commission if you make a purchase. Please see our Disclosure Policy for details

 Cleaning the mess immediately will save you time, frustration, and elbow grease.

 8. Take Care of Dishes When You Finish Eating

-You can clean some dishes while your still cooking, but do the rest as soon as you’re done eating.
+You can clean some dishes while you’re still cooking, but do the rest as soon as you’re done eating.

-Whether you just rinse them off and place them in the dishwasher or hand wash, dry, and put then away, they’ll be much easier to clean before the food all dries and gets crusty.
+Whether you just rinse them off and place them in the dishwasher or hand wash, dry, and put them away, they’ll be much easier and quicker to clean before the food all dries and gets crusty.